QubesOS/qubes-doc/user/common-tasks/software-update-domu.md

 # Installing and updating software in domUs

-Updating [domUs], especially [TemplateVMs] and [StandaloneVMs][StandaloneVM] are important steps in [Updating Qubes OS].
+Updating [domUs], especially [TemplateVMs] and [StandaloneVMs][StandaloneVM] are important steps in [Updating PedOS].
 It is very import to keep domUs up-to-date with the latest [security] updates.
-Updating these VMs also allows you to receive various non-security bug fixes and enhancements both from the Qubes OS Project and from your upstream distro maintainer.
+Updating these VMs also allows you to receive various non-security bug fixes and enhancements both from the PedOS Project and from your upstream distro maintainer.

 ## Installing software in TemplateVMs